Malabar White Peppercorns

 It pairs with rich, earthy ingredients, including mushrooms and meats.

 PACKING SIZE: 2.34 oz.
 (100 ml Grinder Jar), 7.40 oz.
 (330 ml Jar)

 Let’s dive right into the history and origin of this truly unique spice.
 The White Malabar Peppercorn is from the Malabar region of Southwest India.
 It consists solely of the seed of the ripe fruit.
 White pepper is made from fully ripe pepper berries.
 The darker outer skin of the berries is removed by soaking the berries in water for about a week – so that the skin softens and decomposes.
-It’s that very soaking process that gives the White Peppercorns their distinct earthy perfume.
+That very soaking process gives the White Peppercorns their distinct earthy perfume.
 Then their skins are removed, which also removes some of the hot piperine compound, as well as volatile oils and compounds that give black pepper its aroma.
 As a result, white pepper has a different flavor and heat component than black pepper.
-The process used and handling of white pepper can introduce different flavor notes as well.
+The process used and handling of white pepper can also introduce different flavor notes.